yongxuDM/yongxuDM.github.io/_pages/about.md

 # 🌟 你好, Hello!
 Welcome to my web! 🌟

-My name is XU (徐) Yong (勇).
-I was born in China, Henan, Xinyang, where the famous green tee-- Xinyang Maojian is produced.
-Xinyang dialect is my mother tongue, and Python now becomes my native language, in which I can express myself well.
-For working, I use English and Mandarin.
-I can speak surviving-level German in daily life.
-I obtained my PhD from University of Bonn on October 2022.
-After that, I moved to JGU Mainz for postdoc.
-I work on early Universe cosmology.
-I like fishing.
+Hello!
+I'm XU (徐) Yong (勇), born in Xinyang, Henan, China, famed for its exquisite Xinyang Maojian green tea.
+Fluent in the Xinyang dialect and Python, I navigate between English, Mandarin, and a surviving-level German proficiency.
+I earned my PhD from the University of Bonn in October 2022 and now research early Universe cosmology at JGU Mainz.
+Outside academia, I find peace in fishing.
+Join me on a journey where curiosity knows no bounds!

 [CV Page](https://yongxudm.github.io/cv/)